Maroon 5 Frontman Adam Levine To Receive Star On Hollywood Walk Of Fame

 Levine will be given recognition under the Recording category for his outstanding music career as Maroon 5’s vocalist and songwriter.
 Aside from his music career, Adam also made a name for himself as a television personality particularly as one of the judges on The Voice since 2011.

 Avid fans of Maroon 5 and Adam are ecstatic about the news especially since they have been rooting for him to have a star on the Hollywood Walk of Fame for quite a while now.
-In fact, the Walk of Fame producer Ana Martinez revealed in a statement that fans worldwide have been bombarding them with queries as to when Adam will get his star.
+In fact, the Walk of Fame producer, Ana Martinez, revealed in a statement that fans worldwide have been bombarding them with queries as to when Adam will get his star.

 “Adam Levine fans have been patiently waiting for this day.
 Fans from around the world have been constantly checking with us saying, ‘When?
 When?’
 Now is the time, and we invite all of Adam’s fans to join us and enjoy Levine’s ‘moves like Jagger!’ and hear his voice.”